 Please Take it Easy with Your Trash and Recycling

 The City is now facing an unusually high increase in the amount of trash and recycling generated, leading to greater safety risks to collection workers and overburdening waste and recycling systems.
 With stay-at-home orders in place, residential trash tonnage has increased by 40% as residents began staying at home to help combat COVID-19.

 The City of Manassas strongly urges residents to reduce the amount of waste being set out at the curb:

-- Do not set extra bags, bulk waste or other items outside the cart.
+- Do not set extra bags or other items outside the cart.

 - Make sure trash in bags is closed.

 - Please double bag and tie bags with used wipes, tissues, and paper towels.